usagi-flow/docker-images/development/base-typescript/README.md

 The `dev-latest` tag defines a _just-in-time compilation_ container, which supports the development workflow by allowing in-place development.

 This workflow requires mounting your project directory to `/opt/app`.
+See `docker-compose.dev.yml` for an example.

 The container assumes the existence of a `package.json` file with a correct `main` attribute, and a respective `tsconfig.json` file.
 No particular scripts or dependencies are required.